labaneilers/imgsrv/Readme.md

 * PNG (Transparent): https://upload.wikimedia.org/wikipedia/commons/5/5c/Mozilla_dinosaur_head_logo.png

 ## TODO
-Force order of parameters with redirect to optimize cache Pass in a list of whitelisted domains as an ENV variable
+* Force order of parameters with redirect to optimize cache
+* Pass in a list of whitelisted domains as an ENV variable
+* Logging strategy